THISISDINOSAUR/Anatomy/README.md

 - Bone operations on an entire bone
 At the moment, it's only possible to perform operations on a bone range (e.g. `illium[0, last] += 60`, rather than a whole bone (e.g. `illium += 60`.
 Just for the sake of completion, it might be worth adding.

-- Assignment to a single bone point
+~~- Assignment to a single bone point
-It's possible to mutate a single point with compound operators, but it should also be possible to assign a value to a single point as well
+It's possible to mutate a single point with compound operators, but it should also be possible to assign a value to a single point as well~~

 - Standalone average function
 For both points and values